preludeorg/community/docs/operator/advanced/api.md

     }
 ]
 ```
-The simplest type of operation for a range looks like this:
+The simplest type of operation for a range looks like this (running a chain instead of a TTP):
 ```
 [
     {
         "name": "operation_one",
         "ranges": ["my_range"],
-        "ttp": "ff9bbd7f-871e-4db4-bedb-4e7a64a309bf",
+        "chain": "File Hunter",
     }
 ]
 ```